 Colin Rule is Vice President for Online Dispute Resolution at Tyler Technologies.
-Tyler acquired Modria.com, an ODR provider based in Silicon Valley.
-From 2003 to 2011 he was Director of Online Dispute Resolution for eBay and PayPal.
-He has worked in the dispute resolution field for more than two decades as a mediator, trainer, and consultant.
+Tyler acquired Modria.com, an ODR provider Colin co-founded, in 2017.
+From 2003 to 2011 Colin was Director of Online Dispute Resolution for eBay and PayPal.
+He has worked in the dispute resolution field for more than 25 years as a mediator, trainer, and consultant.
 He is currently Co-Chair of the Advisory Board of the National Center for Technology and Dispute Resolution at UMass-Amherst and a Non-Resident Fellow at the Gould Center for Conflict Resolution at Stanford Law School.

 Colin co-founded Online Resolution, one of the first online dispute resolution (ODR) providers, in 1999 and served as its CEO and President.
 In 2002 Colin co-founded the Online Public Disputes Project which applied ODR to multiparty, public disputes.
 Previously, Colin was General Manager of Mediate.com, the largest online resource for the dispute resolution field.
 Colin also worked for several years with the National Institute for Dispute Resolution (now ACR) in Washington, D.C. and the Consensus Building Institute in Cambridge, MA.

 Colin has presented and trained throughout Europe and North America for organizations including the Federal Mediation and Conciliation Service, the Department of State, the International Chamber of Commerce, and the CPR Institute for Dispute Resolution.
 He has also lectured and taught at UMass-Amherst, Harvard, Yale, Stanford, Pepperdine, Southern Methodist University, and Santa Clara University.